confluentinc/demo-change-data-capture/README.md

 ### AWS

 This demo uses an Oracle Standard Edition database and Amazon Redshift cluster hosted on AWS that are publicly accessible.
+Terraform is used to provision resources on AWS so ensure your user has sufficient privileges.

 ### Snowflake